 Can I talk to someone about the Colorado Pledge?

 Absolutely.
-We encourage all Colorado families to complete the full Net Price Calculator and schedule an appointment to talk about your potential eligibility.
+We encourage all Colorado families to complete the full Net Price Calculator and those with questions to schedule an appointment to talk about your potential eligibility.
 For general questions, we encourage you to call our office at (719) 389-6651 or (800) 260-6458.
-You may also email us at email@example.com.
+You may also email us at firstname.lastname@example.org.

 Will I be eligible for the Colorado Pledge all four years?

 Students must complete the financial aid application process each year.
 As long as the income and assets remain in the same range, Colorado families will continue to qualify for the Colorado Pledge.

 Can I qualify for more aid beyond the Colorado Pledge?

 Yes.
 Colorado College meets the full demonstrated need for all students.
 If your eligibility is higher than the Colorado Pledge, then your grant will be awarded at the higher level.

 I've been awarded an outside scholarship.
 How does that impact the Colorado Pledge amount?

 Colorado College allows students to use outside scholarships toward their family contribution, leaving grant funding unchanged until the cost of attendance is met.
 It is possible a student will lose eligibility for federal loans or work-study based on the federal formula when outside scholarships are included.